 Removable storage media (including CDs and other similar temporary items) which are no longer required must be stored securely for destruction along with other PC equipment.
 The Deputy Manager will be responsible for the secure storage of these items.

-Protection against Physical Hazards
+Protection Against Physical Hazards

 Water

 Check that the PC or server are not at risk of pipes and radiators which, if damaged, could allow water onto the equipment